81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Throughout our years of serving new mothers, we have gotten quite a number of requests to exclude chicken in their confinement meals, especially for the first two weeks.

-Why do some mothers choose to not eat chicken?
+Why do some mothers choose not to eat chicken?

 Benefits of Having Chicken After C Section

 We wish you a speedy postpartum recovery and hope you found this blog useful.
-Remember, prioritise your health so that your baby will have a healthy mother!
+Remember, prioritise your health so your baby will have a healthy mother!